stevegreghatch/Space-Exploration/README.md

 ## Running Locally

-To run the Space-Exploration Service locally, you'll need to set it up alongside the Space-Exploration Persistence Service and the Space-Exploration UI.
+To run the Space-Exploration Service locally, you'll need to set it up alongside the Space Exploration Persistence Service and the Space Exploration UI.

 ### Prerequisites